simonmichael/hledger_site/src/start-a-journal.md

 (Warning, this erases any pre-existing .hledger.journal file.)
 -->

-Note these Windows commands create the file with the system's text encoding, which is necessary.
+These Windows commands ensure the file uses system's text encoding.
-(You can see what your system text encoding is by running `[System.Text.Encoding]::Default.EncodingName`.
+You can see what your system text encoding is by running `[System.Text.Encoding]::Default.EncodingName` or `hledger setup`.

-If you want your files to be compatible with non-Windows machines, the "Unicode (UTF-8)" encoding is best.
+If you need your files to be compatible with non-Windows machines, the "Unicode (UTF-8)" encoding is best.
-For that, you might need to set ["Language for non-Unicode programs > Use Unicode UTF-8 for worldwide language support"](install.md#text-encoding).)
+For that, you might need to set ["Language for non-Unicode programs > Use Unicode UTF-8 for worldwide language support"](install.md#text-encoding).
 <!--
 See also: [Console]::OutputEncoding.EncodingName.
 By default, GHC-compiled programs on Windows use the ANSI APIs ("Windows interprets these byte sequences based on the current system locale's ANSI code page"), and are affected by the above setting.